Shopify SEO Services in Australia

 What structured data should every Shopify store have?

-Every Shopify store should have: (1) Product schema on all product pages — this enables rich results showing price, availability, and ratings directly in Google search results; (2) BreadcrumbList schema on product and collection pages — this shows the category path in search results and provides crawl signals; (3) Organization schema on the homepage — this establishes brand identity for knowledge panel purposes.
-Many Shopify themes inject basic Product schema automatically, but it is often incomplete — missing ratings, availability status, or using incorrect schema types.
-Verifying schema correctness with Google's Rich Results Test identifies what is working and what needs correction.
+Every store needs Product schema on product pages (shows price, availability, and ratings in search results), BreadcrumbList schema on product and collection pages, and Organization schema on the homepage.
+Many themes include basic Product schema automatically, but it's often incomplete — check it with Google's Rich Results Test.

 Performance marketing in Australia